OrHasan/Data_Visualization/README.md

 </div>
 <br />

-Also, if connections database file is available, a connection lines between countries will be added in accordance to the connections of different groups.
+If the connections database file is available, connection lines between countries will be added according to the connections of different groups.

-### Change Database Button
+### 'Change Database' Button
 Edit the used database (local/drive/SQL) directly from the website

 > [!NOTE]
-> This is only a future feature preparation and still aren't functional (the update button will be disabled)
+> This is only a future feature preparation and is not yet functional (the update button will be disabled)

 <br />